rickhull/planorithm/README.md

   - action: Hang up phone
 ```

-We have created a Node that has `name` property set to
+We have created a *Node* that has `name` property set to "Call Mom".
-"Call Mom".
-This Node could have an `action` property but it does
+This *Node* could have an `action` property but it does not.
-not.
 It has two other properties: `setup` and `components`.
-Along with `teardown`, these properties always
+Along with `teardown`, these properties always represent a collection --
-represent a collection -- an ordered sequence of
+an ordered sequence of child *Nodes*.
-child Nodes.
-The first Node in `setup` has property `check` set to
+The first *Node* in `setup` has property `check` set to
 "Know Mom's phone number".
 You can probably figure out the rest.

-Now, you may ask, "What if I don't know Mom's phone
+Now, you may ask, "What if I don't know Mom's phone number"?
-number"?
 Fine, you can explode that hamburger too:

 ```
 name: Call Mom